List of New X-Men story arcs: The Ties That Bind

 The new students settle into the new semester.
 David, Sofia, and Laurie have become fast friends, while Josh feels rejected, primarily by David, due to his past as a Reaver.
 Laurie likes him regardless.
 Josh becomes friends with Julian and his group of friends.
 Dani encourages David to forgive and befriend Josh.
 She also mentions to David she is worried about former New Mutant Amara (Magma) who lies in a coma in the school infirmary.
 Josh and Julian decide to try to use Josh's healing powers to revive her and become heroes at the school.
 Amara revives, but quickly breaks out of the school, injuring the school nurse and leaving damage in her wake.
 The boys receive detention, and as a result, Josh's parents sign over his custody to the school, disowning him.
 Later, Julian rejects entry to a homeless mutant girl seeking help at the main gate.
 During parents week, Sofia has a bad encounter with her father, and in a moment of grief, Emma Frost encourages her to switch to her as an adviser, but Dani quickly quashes the idea.
 Julian continues to run afoul of his adviser Northstar, and asks to be transferred over to Emma.
 When Julian learns from her that Josh had been a Reaver, he attacks him and David and Sofia come to his defense.
 Rahne Sinclair returns to the school, free of her transformation powers, but more wild than before.
 Laurie Collins crush on Josh grows, but Josh's attention is interrupted by the arrival of Rahne.
 The students leave campus and discover the mutant Julian previously rejected may be involved in an electrical attack and robbery at the local coffee shop.
 Dani and Xi'an agree to look for her, but refuse to involve the students.
 Rahne feels this is a mistake and enlists them to find the girl first.
 Josh, David, Sofia, and Laurie leave with Rahne to find the girl.
 The team finds her buying drugs, but when they approach her, she pleads that she needs them to control her power.
 She losses control and injures some of the team.
 The students help to calm her and offer her the school's help.
 The girl, named Noriko, agrees.
 Back at Xavier's, Dani chastises Rahne for endangering her students, which Cyclops as headmaster, reinforces.
 Scott refuses her a teaching position and Rahne decides to leave the school after her visit.
 Josh befriends Rahne and a physical relationship results.
 Noriko gains gauntlets from Hank McCoy to help control her electrical emissions.
 David befriends her, but she is reluctant to befriend anyone.
 At Rahne's request, Josh heals Rahne, only for her to regain her powers and viciously attack Josh.
 Laurie discovers them and scares Rahne from the school.
 With Josh badly injured, Dani and Xi'an call another healer, Angel, for help, but he is hours away.
 David and Nori determine that Josh could heal himself if he were awake.
 Nori shocks him awake as David guides him to heal himself.
-This works, but turns his skin gold.
+As a result, Josh's skin and hair gain a reflective gold coloration.
 Rahne is tracked down by Dani and convinced to return to the school.
 Later, Dani convinces Noriko to work at the coffee shop to make amends and repay the money she had stolen.